 - Non-eating of root vegetables:

 There are is millions of small lives in root vegetables.
 Those who have attended school laboratory should be aware that while viewing Onion or Potato slices in the microscope, one can easily see the micro living beings.
-Root vegetables (tuber-roots) are totally forbidden as uneatable for 2 reasons.
+Root vegetables (tuber-roots) are totally forbidden as un-eatable for 2 reasons.
 The first being that vegetables grown underground are the depository of countless of small creatures.
-The second reason being the uproot of such vegetables has definitely results in the destruction of plants and trees.
+The second reason being the uprooting of such vegetables has definitely resulted in the destruction of plants and trees.

 - Other Non Eatables:

-Mushrooms, fungus, and yeasts are forbidden because they are parasites, grow in non-hygienic environments and may harbour other life forms.
+Mushrooms, fungus, and yeasts are forbidden because they are parasites, grow in non-hygienic environments and may harbor other life forms.

-Many a times the food contains gelatine powder and the manufactures put up the Green Mark assuming that no living beings are used during manufacturing however the gelatine powder itself is made up of;
+Many a time the food contains gelatine powder and the manufacturers put up the Green Mark assuming that no living beings are used during manufacturing however the gelatine powder itself is made up of;

 - Eating before the sun set known as Chauvihar